Saba Bank: Largest and deepest marine sinkholes in the world

-In 2019, the Royal Netherlands Institute for Sea Research (NIOZ) and Wageningen Marine Research organized an expedition to the Saba Bank, close to the Dutch island of Saba in the Caribbean region.
+In 2019, the Royal Netherlands Institute for Sea Research (NIOZ) and Wageningen Marine Research organized an expedition to the Saba Bank, close to the Dutch island of Saba.
 Expert researchers gathered data to acquire more knowledge about sinkholes.
 In 2018, the same group of researchers discovered more than 20 enormous holes ranging from 10 to 375 m in depth and with diameters varying between 70 and 1100 m.
 The floor of the Saba Bank consists of a limestone deposition 1 to 2 km thick.
 When the bank lay above water during the ice ages and the sea level was 120 m lower than it is now, flowing freshwater dissolved the limestone and created large holes.
 This first led to the formation of caves, which subsequently collapsed.
 Interestingly enough, these sinkholes that developed on land were subsequently submerged after the last ice age (20,000 years ago), when the sea level rose again.
 Later, researchers discovered that the sinkhole seemed to seep gas.
 Researchers then obtained coordinates of a purported hot-spring in one of the sinkholes that could have possibly seeped methane.

 Politics

-About one third of the Saba Bank lies within the Saba territorial waters, a 12 nmi zone.
+About one-third of Saba Bank lies within the Saba territorial waters, a 12 nmi zone.
 Around it is an Exclusive Economic Zone of the Netherlands of 200 nmi outside the coastal baseline, which replaced the Economic Fisheries Zone established before the dissolution of the Netherlands Antilles.